lexmihaylov/JetPack/README.md

 #### jPack.calc.measureText (text, fontSize, fontFamily)

 Gets mesurements of text

+_Note: this method uses a canvas to determin the text metrics_

  * `text` - the text string
  * `fontSize` - the text size
  * `fontFamily` - the font used